funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`down_or_potentially_down`

-    **Description:** Set the default filename where we are going to put every potentially inactive data.
+    **Description:** Set the default filename where we are going to put all potentially inactive data.

 :code:`outputs[http_analytic][filenames][potentially_up]`